The Science of eCommerce Project Management - the 10 ingredients needed to be a great eCommerce Project Manager

 #7.
 Change Management:

-eCommerce Replatform projects are the catalyst for change in every business.
+eCommerce Replatform projects are the catalyst for change.

 The eCommerce Project Manager needs to have an appreciation for the science of change and how to prepare the business for important changes.